checkly/docs.checklyhq.com/site/content/docs/alerting/sms-delivery.md

 ## SMS alert number and sender ID

 SMS alerts will be sent with a sender ID and phone number.
-But not all charriers support that.
+But not all carriers support that.
 For instance, the number the SMS is sent from in the US will be +18334730650.
 But in other countries only the sender ID will be displayed, which is "Checkly".

 {{< info >}}
 For limits and other SMS-related questions, please refer to our [Pricing page](https://www.checklyhq.com/pricing#features).